 NCCOS-sponsored research on a natural algicide produced by Shewanella bacteria found that the compound can kill toxic algae without much harm to other organisms.
 The findings suggest that nature itself may offer environmentally friendly ways to control harmful algal blooms.

-Long-term NCCOS research under multiple projects (2010, 2015 and 2020) showed the bacterium “Shewanella sp.
-IRI-160” can produce a compound lethal to HAB dinoflagellates such as Karenia brevis and Karlodinium veneficum.
-The algicide appears to trigger cell cycle arrest and programmed cell death.
-Investigators hope they can use bacterium and/or its chemical compound to prevent or mitigate toxic dinoflagellate blooms; however, effects on non-target organisms were unknown until now.
+Past NCCOS-funded research projects (2010, 2015, and 2020) have shown that the bacterium Shewanella sp.
+IRI-160 can produce a compound that is lethal to harmful algae, such as Karenia brevis and Karlodinium veneficum, offering a potential tool to prevent or mitigate toxic algal blooms.
+However, the algicide's effects on non-target organisms were unknown until now.

 Citation: Simons, Victoria E., Kathryn J. Coyne, Mark E. Warner, Margaret M. Dolan and Jonathan H. Cohen.
 2021.
 Effects of a bacteria-produced algicide on non-target marine invertebrate species.
 Scientific Reports 11, 583. https://doi.org/10.1038/s41598-020-79814-w